SKIP TO PAGE CONTENT

 FY15 Yongli Gao Geological Sciences $3,000 Surface and SubSurface Karst Feature Surveying and Mapping

-FY14 Kathryn Brown Antrhopology $3,000 TBD – Dr. Brown may not continue the project this fall.
+FY14 Kathryn Brown Anthropology $3,000 TBD – Dr. Brown may not continue the project this fall.
 Dr. Brown’s graduate student is currently processing all GIS data that was collected last year.

-FY14 Janis Bush Environmental Science & Ecology $3,000 Dr. Bush continued to conduct research on Post Oaks.
+FY14 Janis Bush Environmental Science & Ecology $3,000 Dr. Bush continued to research Post Oaks.

 FY14 Yongli Gao Geological Sciences $3,000 Dr. Gao is investigating groundwater and surface water interaction in Cibolo Creek.
-Enviornmental and artificial tracers will be used to investigate surface water and groundwater interactions.
+Environmental and artificial tracers will be used to investigate surface water and groundwater interactions.

 FY14 Alexis Godet Geological Sciences $3,500 Dr. Godet studied linking rudist repartition to paleoenvironmental conditions: Evidence from the Glen Rose Rudist reef, Herffs Falls, Cibolo Preserve.